pshvedko/broadcast/README.md

 When a new message is added to the database, it will be received by all connected.

 ## Build & Run
-Download the sources from the repository and run the service in the docker container
+Download the sources from the repository and run the service in the docker container.

+*Before starting, make sure you have free ports 8080 and 5432*
 ```
 git clone https://github.com/pshvedko/broadcast.git
 cd broadcast